Brookdale Canopy Oaks

 Just because someone you love is experiencing memory loss, it doesn't mean that they should have to sacrifice their quality of life.
 Our residents spend their days in a secure environment, surrounded by familiar people who encourage them to enjoy life, experience feelings of belonging and purpose, and help to maintain their current skills through our daily path of engagement.

-From support with daily living to gentle guidance and reminders throughout the day to personal dining assistance as needed, our care associates are here to help support your loved one even with advanced expressions of the disease.
-We provide consistent care assignments whenever possible so our care team can build person-centered partnerships with your loved one based on trust, loving concern and a sense of family.
+- We provide consistent care assignments whenever possible so our care team can build person-centered partnerships with your loved one based on trust, loving concern and a sense of family.

 Personalized Alzheimer’s and Dementia Care

 We know how difficult it can be to trust someone else to care for your loved one.
 That’s why we spend time learning about our residents’ pasts, their likes and dislikes, and what makes them feel known and cherished throughout an ordinary day.
 Our memory care programs focus on sustaining feelings of belonging, purpose and security while seeking to preserve a sense of self.

 Want to talk right away?
 Call us at 855-350-3800

 Sat - Sun: 8:30am - 5:30pm CST